Medically reviewed by Dr Naveen Chandran

 When you hear the term 'detox', you might think of green herbal drinks and pungent wheatgrass shots, but it's much more than that.

-The detoxification process in Ayurveda is about giving your body a chance to rest, cleanse, and nourish itself.
 This detoxification is called panchakarma.
 It's about removing harmful toxins and providing your body with essential nutrients to boost your health and well-being.

 So, are you ready to give your body the rejuvenation it needs right in the comfort of your home?
 Let's get started with a home panchakarma cleanse!